Claudia Tenney

-Claudia L. Tenney (born February 4, 1961) is an American attorney and politician serving as the U.S. representative for New York's 24th congressional district since 2021, having previously represented the district from 2017 to 2019.
-Her district covers a large part of Central New York, extending from the east end of Lake Ontario to the Pennsylvania border and includes the cities of Utica, Rome and Binghamton.
-Redistricting led her to be elected to New York's 24th district in 2022 for the 2023-2025 term.
+Claudia L. Tenney (born February 4, 1961) is an American attorney and politician serving as the U.S. representative for New York's 24th congressional district since 2023.
+Previously, she represented the 22nd district from 2017 to 2019 and from 2021 to 2023 and sat in the New York State Assembly from 2011 to 2016.
+She is a member of the Republican Party.

-A member of the Republican Party, Tenney served in the New York State Assembly from 2011 to 2017.
-In 2014, she challenged incumbent U.S. Representative Richard L. Hanna in the Republican primary and lost.
+In 2014, Tenney challenged incumbent U.S. Representative Richard L. Hanna in the Republican primary and lost.
 Tenney was elected to Congress in 2016 after Hanna retired.
-She narrowly lost reelection to Democrat Anthony Brindisi in 2018.
-Tenney challenged Brindisi in 2020; the seat remained vacant at the start of the 117th United States Congress because the race was too close to call.
-On February 5, 2021, New York Supreme Court Judge Scott DelConte ruled in Tenney's favor, allowing her to be declared the winner of the 2020 election.
-Tenney took office six days later.
+In 2018, Tenney's unsuccessful race against Democratic Party candidate Anthony Brindisi attracted national attention due to its competitiveness and due to controversial public statements Tenney had made earlier that year.
+Tenney's rematch against Brindisi in 2020 was even closer than her 2018 race, leading to a lengthy recount.
+By the time the judge overseeing the recount ruled in Tenney's favor, the 117th United States Congress had already been in session for a month.

+Tenney is an outspoken supporter of President Donald Trump.
+She has introduced legislation to make Trump's birthday a federal holiday.

 Early life and education

 Tenney was born and raised in New Hartford, New York.
-Her parents were Cynthia and New York State Supreme Court Justice John R. Tenney.
+Her parents were New York State Supreme Court Justice John R. Tenney and Cynthia Tenney.
 She attended New Hartford High School, where she played basketball and curling and competed in horseback riding.
-She has a B.A. from Colgate University and a J.D. from the University of Cincinnati College of Law.
+Tenney received a B.A. from Colgate University in 1983 and a J.D. from the University of Cincinnati College of Law in 1987.

 Early career

 Early in her career, Tenney was the only American employed by the Consulate General of Yugoslavia.
 She acted as intermediary between ABC Sports and the Yugoslavian government leading up to the 1984 Winter Olympics in Sarajevo.

 Tenney was a co-owner of Mid-York Press, a commercial printing company started by her mother's family in 1946.
 Mid-York Press is in Sherburne, in Chenango County.

 Tenney maintained a private law practice in Clinton.
 Before owning her own firm, she was a partner at the Utica-area law firm of Groben, Gilroy, Oster and Saunders.

-In January 2001, Tenney began co-hosting Common Cents, a radio and television program that airs weekly across Oneida and most of Herkimer County.
+In January 2001, Tenney began co-hosting Common Cents, a radio and television program that aired weekly across Oneida and most of Herkimer County.
 In February 2010, she began co-hosting "First Look" on WIBX 950 Radio.